American Ninja Warrior in training at The St. James

 83. Enchant the kids with play time at Magic Ground!
 The indoor playground above the Columbia Heights Target is “the exact place to bring your energetic-need-to-get-out-of-the-house-kiddos,” according to the KFDC reader who had the earliest scoop.

-84. Challenge your gang with ninja courses, ropes courses, trampolines, climbing apparatuses, zip lines, and more active fun at ZavaZone, the Indoor Adventure Park in Rockville.
+84. Challenge your gang with ninja courses, ropes courses, trampolines, climbing apparatuses, zip lines, and more active fun at ZavaZone, the Indoor Adventure Park with locations in Rockville, MD, and Sterling, VA.

 85. Soar with the wind at iFLY Loundoun.
 Their wind tunnel flights are about the closest you’ll get to skydiving without stepping foot in (then out of) an airplane.